Ina8888/C-programming/README.md

-# C-programming
+# Ina's repository
-This repository contains the exercises from class.
+This repository contains the exercises from class on c language.